epage/epage.github.io/blog/dev/pr-style.md

 Leave the resolving of threads to the reviewer unless you are extremely confident in your change and/or answer.

-The reviewer needs to confirm how the change was resolved.
+The reviewer will likely want to confirm how their feedback was resolved to make sure it was fully understood.
 Leaving it open keeps it visible in their backlog.

 # Commit structure